 - The level of planned language study.
 More advanced levels are preferred.

-- FLAS fellowships may be combined with supplementary funding from other funding agencies.
-However, in cases of parallel large grants (NSF, multiple quarter TA-ships, etc.), recipients will have to decide which grant to accept and pairing will not be allowed.
-You are required to inform the Center for Near Eastern Studies of any awards which you may receive during the award period.
+These grants may be combined with supplementary funding from UCLA and/or other funding agencies.
+However in cases of parallel large grants, recipients will have to decide which grant to accept and pairing will not be allowed.
+Grantees are required to inform the Center of any awards received during the FLAS fellowship period.

-- 2 academic letters of recommendation
+- Two academic letters of recommendation

 - Unofficial university transcripts

 - Resume or CV

 - For summer funding, a budget will be required along with information about the language program